 create set, and another with

 Although a single operation can only either create, update, or remove a single resource, a single mutate request can contain multiple operations.
-Where possible, you should combine your operations into a single mutate request instead of sending multiple mutate requests that each contain a single operation.
+You should combine your operations into a single mutate request instead of sending multiple mutate requests that each contain a single operation.

 For example, if you want to create ten campaigns, you should send a